Topaz Denoise AI Review: Noise Reduction App

 AI Clear is a simpler version of the software with far less ability to finely control the noise reduction and sharpening.

-Topaz DeNoise AI is the far more advance version and allows for greater control of noise reduction.
+Topaz DeNoise AI is the far more advanced version and allows for greater control of noise reduction.
 You can really fine-tune each image with this model.

 Under the later model, you have the ability to simply tick for Auto and the software will do what it does best and will remove the noise for you.